It’s been a great 2017 and as we look ahead to this winter … we see a season of fun group rides, races and adventures for sure!

 Fat Tom K

-Here’s the Route Maps for the Shorter and Longer GFBD Routes.
+Here’s the Route Map for the GFBD Route.

 We will meet at the Forks at Noon and ride over to the Group Photoshoot, then separate into the Group Routes and head off to the Chilifest Pitstop via road, trail and river (conditions allowing).